 Dealing with difficult conversations

-Managing a young staff member is sometimes a challenge.
-Each of the below scenarios are situations that real employers have encountered when coaching and mentoring young members of staff.
+Managing a young staff member is sometimes challenging.
+The scenarios below are situations that real employers have encountered while coaching and mentoring young members of staff.

 Situation one: the phone

 My employee knows that I don’t want them texting their friends and spending time on Facebook when they’re at work.
-I’m sick of asking them to stop using their telephone.
+I’m sick of asking them to stop using their mobile.
 I feel like every time I turn my back they are back on their phone.
-I’ve just given up over it; but it’s annoying.
+I’ve just given up about it; but it’s annoying.

-The addiction to the phone is not uncommon amongst Gen Y employees.
-However, it’s no wonder they keep pushing the boundaries if your rules aren’t enforced.
+Extreme reliance on their mobiles is not uncommon amongst young employees.
+However, they will keep pushing the boundaries if your rules aren’t enforced.
 We recommend:

-- Explain that you have asked them a number of times not to use their phone at work, and ask if there is any real reason why they can’t be without it (give them the benefit of the doubt).
+- Explain that you’ve repeatedly asked them not to use their phone at work, and ask if there is any real reason why they can’t be without it (give them the benefit of the doubt).

-- Explain to your employee that you’re serious about this issue, and that if they don’t think they can be responsible for managing their telephone, you will have to confiscate it if they use it again on the job.
+- Explain to your employee that you’re serious about this issue, and that if they don’t think they can be responsible for managing their phone habits, you'll have to confiscate their mobile if they continue to use it while on the job.

 - If you do take their phone, explain that it will be put in a safe/drawer etc. and available at morning tea and lunch.
-If it gets to this point, follow through on your action.
+If it gets to this point, follow through.